Strategies that Fitness, News, Business & Game Apps Can Use Amid COVID-19Venkatesh C.R

 Lastly, by always being adaptable to your users’ changes in behavior, you not only transmit to them that you care about giving what they need and want but you also prevent your app from becoming stagnant.
 In these times, being stagnant almost readily equates to losing.

-Taking advantage of favorable trends and shifts in user behavior should be any app developer and marketer’s priority at present.
+Taking advantage of favorable trends and shifts in user behavior should be any mobile app developers and marketer’s priority at present.
 It’s the least you can do considering the still robust vigor of the mobile app industry.

 What’s more important is to take action, as time is undoubted of the essence for many marketers.
 Continue to look for twists to strategies that have already been found to work.
 And more importantly, find genuine ways to help people overcome their difficulties amid this pandemic – this takes realizing their pain points and coming up with effective solutions to them.